google-github-actions/auth/README.md

     --member="principalSet://iam.googleapis.com/${WORKLOAD_IDENTITY_POOL_ID}/attribute.repository_owner/${OWNER}"
     ```

-    For this to work, need to make sure that `attribute.repository_owner` is mapped in your attribute mapping (see previous step).
+    For this to work, you need to make sure that `attribute.repository_owner` is mapped in your attribute mapping (see previous step).

     Note that `$WORKLOAD_IDENTITY_POOL_ID` should be the **full** Workload
     Identity Pool resource ID, like: